 With Thanksgiving just around the corner, everyone in the Magnatag office can’t help but think of all the delicious food that will be on our plates this coming Thursday.
 So we decided to take a break from our traditional whiteboard-related posts, and poke around the office and gather some of our employee’s favorite holiday dishes!
 Here are some Magnatag-appoved recipes that you can try this Thanksgiving:

-1 750-ml bottle dry white wine 1-cup pomegranate juice
+- 1 750-ml bottle dry white wine 1-cup pomegranate juice1 cup red wine

 Combine white wine, pomegranate juice, red wine, Schnapps, apple pieces and peach pieces in a large pitcher.
 Stir well to blend flavors.
 Refrigerate for at least 2 hours or overnight.
 Before serving, add diet soda and club soda.
 Serve over ice with orange curlicue garnish.

 - 1 (15 oz.) can pumpkin purée 1

 - 1⁄2 tsp. ground cumin

 - 1 tsp. curry powder

 - 1⁄4 - 1/2-cup water, optional